Access to Justice

-In many countries, people who are undocumented face arrest, detention, and deportation if they approach the police to report violence or abuse.
-Rather than offering help, authorities frequently deny the right to protection and assistance of people without residence status, and enforce – or threaten to enforce – punitive measures instead.
+In many countries, people who are undocumented face arrest, detention, and deportation if they come forward to seek help or to report abuse.
+Rather than offering protection and assistance, authorities frequently enforce – or threaten to enforce – punitive measures instead.

-Being undocumented, or having a visa that depends on a spouse or an employer, puts people at particular risk of abuse.
-Abusers use a person’s insecure status as a way to control and manipulate them, to convince them that they have no right to help and to threaten deportation or separation from their children if they dare to report their mistreatment.
+At the same time, being undocumented, or having status that depends on a spouse or an employer, puts people at particular risk of abuse.
+A person’s insecure status is used as a way to control and manipulate them, to convince them that they have no right to help and to threaten deportation, separation from their lives and family, if they dare to report their mistreatment.

-Because women’s residence status is often dependent, and because they often work in highly informal sectors, migrant women are especially susceptible to mistreatment.
+Because migrant women’s residence status is often dependent, and because they often work in highly informal sectors, they are especially susceptible to mistreatment.

-Consistent with the EU’s legislation on victims’ rights, and its commitments on gender equality, racial justice and anti-discrimination, all victims of crime should have access to support services, including a safe place to stay, and psychological, medical and social support, without risk of immigration enforcement.
+Consistent with the EU’s legislation on victims’ rights, and its commitments on gender equality, racial justice and anti-discrimination, all victims of crime should have access to free and confidential support services, including a safe place to stay, and psychological, medical and social support, without risk of immigration enforcement.